Maintaining protection of the information entrusted to our care by our constituents is of the utmost importance to Rotary.

 - Information about your computer and internet connection, including your IP address, operating system and browser type.

-- The information we collect in this way is anonymous.
-It is aggregated into statistical data to help us improve our Website and to deliver a better and more personalized service by enabling us to:
+The information we collect in this way is anonymous.
+It is aggregated into statistical data to help us improve our Website and to deliver a better and more personalised service by enabling us to: